-Definition: Mutual Inductance between the two coils is defined as the property of the coil due to which it opposes the change of current in the other coil, or you can say in the neighboring coil.
-When the current in the neighboring coil is changing, the flux sets up in the coil and because of this changing flux emf is induced in the coil called Mutually Induced emf and the phenomenon is known as Mutual Inductance.
+Definition: Mutual Inductance between the two coils is defined as the property of the coil due to which it opposes the change of current in the other coil, or you can say in the neighbouring coil.
+When the current in the neighbouring coil changes, the flux sets up in the coil and because of this, changing flux emf is induced in the coil called Mutually Induced emf and the phenomenon is known as Mutual Inductance.

 Let us understand the phenomenon of Mutual Inductance by considering an example as shown in the above figure.

-This expression is used when the magnitude of mutually induced emf in the coil and the rate of change of current in the neighboring coil is known.
+This expression is used when the magnitude of mutually induced emf in the coil and the rate of change of current in the neighbouring coil is known.

 If em = 1 volt and dI1/dt = 1 ampere then putting this value in the equation (1) we get the value of mutual inductance as M=1 Henry